beepscore/pi-thing/README.md

 one throw 3.3V
 one throw gnd

+#### app works with bare input wire, is unreliable with mechanical switch
+2016-07-24
+For many commits, sliding the switch has caused the program to freeze or lock up.
+I thought this was a software bug only.
+Today I used the input wire without a switch similar to technique shown in video.
+This way the app works fine!
+So the app may need to be adjusted to work with different mechanical switches.

 ## ssh
 Connect to rpi via ssh, either by ethernet cable + sharing/internet sharing or via wifi.
 Note: If flask app encounters an error, flask server may stop.
 In addition, pi may disconnect from ssh session with mac, even if using ethernet!
 I don't know why this happens.

 ## Flask